BioLockJ-Dev-Team/sheepdog_testing_suite/dependencies/README.md

 ### Software

 Many biolockj modules are wrappers for external software.
-See https://github.com/msioda/BioLockJ/wiki/Dependencies for a complete list of dependencies you may need and download links.
+See [the Dependensies page in the BioLockJ wiki](https://github.com/msioda/BioLockJ/wiki/Dependencies) for a complete list of dependencies you may need and download links.

 In addition to the software required by BioLockJ, if you want to download the full size data (to use the `big` directory), you will need the sra toolkit.